rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     View during a break on the car ride

 We then arrived in the early afternoon in Sarajevo.
-Quite early during my "Tour de Hackerspace" `Czesiek`_ offered `via Twitter`_ to show me around Sarajevo when I get there for a visit, which I found quite amazing!
+Quite early during my "Tour de Hackerspace" `Czesiek`_, a close friend of `hoverbear`_ and `thomascovenant`_, offered `via Twitter`_ to show me around Sarajevo when I get there for a visit, which I found quite amazing!
 So I arranged with him to couch surf at his place and meet him there in the evening.

 Since I had the whole afternoon to explore the city I decided to store my luggage in a nearby hostel and wander around the old town of the city.
 I had